mknbv/derl/README.md

 DERL is a a deep reinforcement learning package with a focus on simplicity.
-It is built on top of Eager TensorFlow.
+It is built on top of PyTorch.

 <p align="middle">
   <img src="./assets/beam-rider.gif" width=175 hspace=10/>